Photo: Glenda Taylor

 - Neon orange (although some may like this)

-Get the Yamatic garden hose on Amazon or at Walmart.
+Get the Yamatic garden hose on Amazon.

 I’m sold on the Briggs & Stratton Premium rubber garden hose for durability and sheer strength.
 What a hose!
 I twisted it, looped it into a knot, and pulled hard, but it resisted kinking and was still flexible at 40 degrees Fahrenheit, though not quite as flexible as it was at 60 degrees.
 This is an industrial-style hose, and it’s suitable for use with power washers, sprinklers, handheld nozzles, and wands.
 The manufacturer claims it will withstand up to 500 psi of water pressure without bursting, and it indeed withstood being driven over without any visible damage.

 It’s not the lightest-weight hose I tested.
 The ⅝-inch Briggs & Stratton hose is 75 feet long and weighs 14.06 pounds.
 I was able to wind it up around a hose reel, but if you’re looking for an easy-to-stow hose, this isn’t the one.
 It comes with crush-resistant, nickel-plated brass attachment fittings, and while it doesn’t feature any additional grips, the fittings are high quality, and I had no problem attaching or detaching them.